SkylineCommunications/dataminer-docs/connector-help/connector_help/CPI_VZU-6998VY.md

 # CPI VZU-6998VY

 The CPI VZU-6998VY is a 750 W High-Power Amplifier (HPA).
-This driver uses serial communication to communicate with the device.
+This connector uses serial communication to communicate with the device.

 ## About